hwayne/learntla-v2/docs/beginner/operators.rst

 Summary
 ========

+.. todo:: this

+- Operators
+- IF
+- sets
+- sequences
+- Map-filter
+- CHOOSE
+- LET

 .. [#except-strings] Except strings.
 Well actually there is a keyword, ``STRING``, but it represents all possible strings, which is an infinitely large set, so...
 .. [#leapsecond] Fun fact, in the original ISO standard seconds could go 1-61!
 There were *two* leap seconds.